 Awards will be announced and presented at the conclusion of judging and style show.
-Plaques or a similar award will be presented to the first place contestants of each category.
-Second and third place contestants in each category will receive a rosette.
-Participation ribbons will be awarded to all contestants in the Fashion Show if available.
+Plaques or a similar award will be presented to the first place through third place contestants of each category in each age division.

 APPEALS COMMITTEE

 Should a discrepancy/problem arise, it shall be remanded to the Appeals Committee for a ruling prior to the conclusion of the contest.
 All rulings by the Appeals Committee shall be final.
 The Appeals Committee shall be made up of the Fashion Show Committee, with the District Extension Administrator and 4-H Specialist serving as Ex-officio members (present, not voting).